 By Email

-Create an email policy that clearly states what option you prefer to use--MSU Outlook or the Brightspace/D2L email messaging system.
+Create an email policy that clearly states what option you prefer to use--MSU Outlook or the internal Canvas messaging system.
 Also indicate that you will respond or, at the very least, acknowledge their email within 24-48 hours.
-If you find that multiple students are asking the same question or think that it is information all students should know, create a Brightspace announcement addressing it for the entire class.
+If you find that multiple students are asking the same question or think that it is information all students should know, create a Canvas announcement addressing it for the entire class.
 If you are unavailable via email during specific timeframes, please ensure students know you will be unavailable.
 Try not to make the time when you are unavailable close to when major assignments are due.

 See an example of a course contact and email policy below.